astrodevs-labs/tholgar/docs/warlord-vault/overview.md

 ## What is Warlord ?

 Warlord is an index of governance tokens that generates yield and automatically compounds some ot the rewards into $WAR, optimizing the overall yield through an auto-voter for the most rewarding vote incentives.
-You can read more about it [here](https://doc.paladin.vote/warlord/overview).
+You can read more about it [!ref target="blank" text="here"](https://doc.paladin.vote/warlord/overview).

 ## What is the Warlord Vault ?